 See now port and pork.

-For example, I could say "Anne Hidalgo is the mayor of Paris, she was re-elected after the elections in June".
+For example, I could say "Anne Hidalgo is the mayor of Paris, she was re-elected after elections in June".

-For example, I could say "I went walking in the woods on dirt and it had rained, my shoes are full of mud, they are dirty".
-Then there is the tip.
+For example, I could say "I've been walking in the woods on dirt and it had rained, my shoes are full of mud, they're dirty".
+Then there's the tip.

 For example, I might say "I could have a piece of cake" to talk about a piece of cake.
 So there, we use it to talk about a part of something.
-But we also use the word end to talk about the end of something or an object.
+But we also use the word bout to talk about the end of something or an object.

 We use it to say that something is really not beautiful.
 For example, I can say "this painting is really ugly, I don't like it".